e11en/simple-voter/README.md

 A simple voting system with text file database

-Is now in the style of a Bob Ross Episode Voting
+## Is now in the style of a Bob Ross Episode Voter